explainers-by-googlers/cross-origin-storage/README.md

 ## Introduction

 The **Cross-Origin File System (COFS)** API provides a cross-origin file storage and retrieval mechanism for web applications.
-It allows applications to store and access large files, such as AI models and shared WebAssembly (Wasm) modules, across domains securely and with user consent.
+It allows applications to store and access large files, such as AI models, shared WebAssembly (Wasm) modules, and SQLite databases or offline storage archives across domains securely and with user consent.
 Files are identified by their SHA-256 hashes, ensuring consistency, and a human-readable name can be assigned to files for easier management.
 The API follows the **File System Living Standard** with a focus on cross-origin usage.

 ## Goals

 COFS aims to:

-- Provide a cross-origin file system for web applications to store and retrieve large files like AI models and Wasm modules.
+- Provide a cross-origin file system for web applications to store and retrieve large files like AI models, Wasm modules, SQLite databases, and offline storage archives.
 - Ensure security and user control with explicit consent before accessing or storing files.
 - Use SHA-256 (or similar, see [Appendix A](#appendix-a-blob-hash-with-the-web-crypto-api)) hashes for file identification, guaranteeing data integrity and consistency.
 - Allow developers to assign human-readable names to files for easier management.